pgraft blog header

 pgraft_get_cluster_status()

-Get comprehensive cluster status information.
+-- Get detailed cluster status

 SELECT * FROM pgraft_get_cluster_status();